EndOverdosing/Monitor-Uptime/readme.md

 - **Real-time Status**: Shows uptime/downtime counts and the latest HTTP status code.
 - **Detailed Logs**: View a history of checks for each URL with timestamps, status codes, and response times.
 - **IP-Based Ownership**: Users can only add one URL and can only delete the URL they added.
-- **Automatic Checks**: A background cron job automatically checks all monitored URLs every 5 minutes.
+- **Automatic Checks**: GitHub Actions automatically checks all monitored URLs every 5 minutes.
 - **Easy Deployment**: Deployable to Render with a single `render.yaml` file.
 - **Light/Dark Mode**: Switch themes to your preference.